Login | Sign up

 N.Y.S.C.- The National Youth Service Corps - I dislike those words individually and collectively.
 The original premise of the programme was to integrate Nigerians by exposing recent graduates to other parts of the country, a noble idea, but like all things Nigerian, it has failed miserably.
 So why haven't we called it quits instead of wasting time, money and even the lives of these young adults?

+I've never understood the first stage of the programme - three weeks spent in a camp supervised by members of the Nigerian Army.
+What exactly is to be gained from the bullying of fresh graduates by soldiers?
+Because soldiers will soldier, and the glee that these men (and women) derive in their new power to deride and sometimes physically punish corps members is always palpable.
 The camp can be an enjoyable experience, if you are open to it and only after the chaos that is registration.
-Camaraderie with new friends, participating in new activities, enjoying new cultures, eating different foods, sometimes even learning new languages, all of these things are a part of the experience, except isn't that what university was for?
+The camaraderie with new friends, participating in new activities, enjoying new cultures, eating different foods, sometimes even learning new languages, all of these things are a part of the experience, except isn't that what university was for?
 The camp represents everything wrong with our country - the concept that if it’s not difficult, frustrating, physically challenging and even dangerous, it’s not real life.
 Again, I'm sure we learnt that part in boarding school.

 Inequality is the primary takeaway of the NYSC.
-We are not the same, our experiences and journeys will not be the same, the impact will not be the same.
+We are not the same, our experiences and journeys will not be the same, and the impact will not be the same.
 The National Youth Service Corps needs to acknowledge this boldly.
-As Nigerians, we learn this whilst still in-utero, it's the one thing we all know.
-So there really isn't any need to waste one more year after ASUU already took chunks off valuable time with regularly scheduled strikes, expelling graduates who can barely be called youths.
+As Nigerians, we learn this whilst still in utero, it's the one thing we all know.
+So there isn't any need to waste one more year after ASUU already took chunks of valuable time with regularly scheduled strikes, expelling graduates who can barely be called youths.
+If there are no plans for serious reforms, the service year needs to be scrapped entirely as the only people it seems to service are the people making money off the programme every year.

 To everyone serving right now and the next batch trying to sort themselves, good luck and please stay safe.